 In addition to overseeing national sales for Flora Springs, John personally covers the states of Alaska, Arizona, California, Hawaii, Nevada, Oregon and Washington.
 John lives in Sonoma and enjoys playing guitar, camping, skiing and cooking.

 Director of Winery Relations

-Richard quickly moved into a series of sales roles, with responsibility at various times for California, the northeast, the Midwest and western regions.
-“I think I’ve worked in nearly every state and U.S. territory other than Connecticut and Utah,” he jokes.
+From the tasting room Richard quickly moved into a series of sales roles, with responsibility at various times for California, the northeast, the Midwest and western regions.
 Now, as Director of Winery Relations, Richard travels extensively throughout the U.S. as an ambassador for Flora Springs, hosting lively, interactive wine dinners and building lasting relationships with customers and fans.

 Richard has studied enology and viticulture at Napa Valley College and is a Level 1 Sommelier.
 He continues to make small amounts of Zinfandel from his uncle’s vineyard each year.